dougsweetser/Q/docs/SR/problem_sets.md

 interesting."
 The reason was that I had a few math widgets, but no theory.
 I thanked him for his time.

 Now I had to find a theory.
-This is a crazy assignment.
+This was a crazy assignment.
 I decided to begin my search by posing a question: define a brief definition of time that must be two sentences or less and only be about physics or math, not philosophy.
 My run-on sentence answer used quaternions as a definition of events in space-time.